specs-sh/microspec/docs/_pages/docs.md

 By default, `check` searches for `*.test.sh` and `*.spec.sh` files in directories.

-This can be easily overridden using the `--file-pattern` option:
+This can be easily customized using the `--file-pattern` option:

 ```sh
 check --file-pattern verify.sh    # Run any files containing 'verify.sh'